elastic/integrations/packages/system/docs/README.md

 ## Troubleshooting

-Note that certain datasets may access `/proc` to gather process information, and the resulting `ptrace_may_access()` call by the kernel to check for permissions can be blocked by
+Note that certain data streams may access `/proc` to gather process information, and the resulting `ptrace_may_access()` call by the kernel to check for permissions can be blocked by
 [AppArmor and other LSM software](https://gitlab.com/apparmor/apparmor/wikis/TechnicalDoc_Proc_and_ptrace), even though the System module doesn't use `ptrace` directly.